Birth Doula Training &Careers

 What happens at the completion of training?

 Upon successful completion of the program, qualified doula candidates will be matched with and offered clients through Birth Partners Doulas LLC, based on availability and client needs while receiving one on one mentoring, on-going continuing education, and shadowing opportunities (when available).
-And all along the way, supported by Birth Partners Doulas president, Carrie Copeland, you'll gain a more advanced understanding of the physical and emotional stages of pregnancy, labor, birth and the immediate postpartum period, practical hands- on techniques of doula work, methods of providing support that "goes above and beyond", meeting or exceeding the highest professional standards - and of course, the value of working with a team!
+And all along the way, candidates will be supported by Birth Partners Doulas president, Carrie Copeland.
+You'll gain a more advanced understanding of the physical and emotional stages of pregnancy, labor, birth and the immediate postpartum period, practical hands- on techniques of doula work, methods of providing support that "goes above and beyond", meeting or exceeding the highest professional standards - and of course, the value of working with a team!

 As you work with clients, you'll have a built in support system from the company and your sister doulas, and the advantage of our stellar reputation in the birth community, and among care providers!